13 Dec Shooting “Deep in the Rainforest”

 Contrary to what many people think, deciding where to travel is not easy.
 In fact, in recent years it has become one of the most difficult decisions that I have had to face in my work.
 It is not the same to travel for pleasure as it is to take an adventure in search of dream images to use in videos you envision.

 It is also complicated to anticipate what may happen.
-No matter how much you look up information internet from the comfort of the studio, rarely does reality provide the same images you find online.
+No matter how much you look up information on the internet from the comfort of your studio, rarely does reality provide the same images you find online.

 Panama has been one of those destinations that crossed my path almost by chance.
 It was not even on my list just a couple of months before taking the trip.
 I have to thank a good friend for strongly recommending that I visit Panama.
 It is not the first time that this has happened to me and I am sure that it won’t be the last.